soto-project/soto/README.md

 ### Pass the Credentials to the AWS Service struct directly

-All of the AWS Services's initializer accept `accessKeyId` and `secretAccessKey`
+All of the AWS Services's initializers accept `accessKeyId` and `secretAccessKey`

 ```swift
 let ec2 = EC2(